dotnet/docs/docs/fsharp/language-reference/plaintext-formatting.md

 Plain text formatting is activated when you use the `%A` format in `printf` formatting strings.
 Plain text formatting is also used when formatting the output of values in F# interactive, when the output includes extra information and is additionally customizable.
-Plain text formatting is observable through the following:

-1. The default results of `x.ToString()` on F# union and record values, when `sprintf "%+A"` is used.
+Plain text formatting is also observable through any calls to `x.ToString()` on F# union and record values, including those that occur implicitly in debugging, logging and other tooling.

 2. The default debug text of F# union and record values (and structured values containing these), when `sprintf "%+A"` is also used.